arjunr2/wali-musl/README.md

 Refer to the parent [WALI](https://github.com/arjunr2/WALI) repository on a complete overview of using and testing WALI

-NOTE: We currently support only x86-64 and future work will include support for other architectures.
+NOTE: We currently support x86-64, aarch64, and riscv64 architectures.
+Future work will expand support

 ## Prerequisites